yunsii/starter-vite-react-library/README.md

 - Update or remove test cases
 - Add description to [package.json](./package.json)
 - Add some keywords to [package.json](./package.json)
-- Update the author information, like name, link, etc.
+- Update the author information, like name, link, FUNDING etc.

 Finally, you can remove the [usage section](#usage) completely.